Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Introduction

 The literature includes extensive efforts trying to model lane-changing behavior in different driving situations.
 In this section, we provide an overview of different modeling methodologies in the literature and briefly discuss their relevance to our goals in this work.

 Lane change modeling literature can be divided into two main categories of lane change decision making and lane change inference.
-While lane change decision making models attempt to recreate and mimic the lane change agent’s decision making before a lane change, using situational context, lane change inference models focus on predicting and/or detecting an agent’s lane change maneuver, prior to or during the maneuver execution, given situational context as well as trajectory information.
-Lane change \emph{decision making} modeling ranges from simplistic rule-based approaches, such as Gipps-like, mechanistic models as in \cite{Gipps}, MOBIL \cite{MOBIL}, and LMRS \cite{LMRS}, game theoretical models as in \cite{HLGT,BRGTD,BRGTM}, Markov process models such as \cite{Toledo}, and artificial intelligence (AI) methods such as fuzzy logic \cite{fuzzy} and artificial neural networks \cite{NeuralDriverAgents}.
-Popular approaches for developing lane change \emph{inference} models, as identified in \cite{LCpdReview}, include rule-based models, generative models such as dynamic Bayesian networks (DBNs) \cite{DBN} and hidden Markov models (HMMs) \cite{IHMM,GMHMM}, discriminative models such as support vector machines (SVMs) \cite{SVM}, and neural networks like long short-term memory (LSTM) \cite{LSTM}.
+While lane change decision making models attempt to recreate and mimic the lane change agent’s decision making before a lane change, lane change inference models focus on predicting and/or detecting an agent’s lane change maneuver prior to or during the maneuver execution.

 Since our target in this work is developing an appropriate model that can create the proper lane change behaviors for the main lane traffic agents who are reacting to the merging agent, the first modeling category, i.e., \textit{decision making} models, is more relevant.
+Lane change \emph{decision making} modeling ranges from simplistic rule-based approaches, such as Gipps-like, mechanistic models as in \cite{Gipps}, MOBIL \cite{MOBIL}, and LMRS \cite{LMRS}, game theoretical models as in \cite{HLGT,BRGTD,BRGTM}, Markov process models such as \cite{Toledo}, and artificial intelligence (AI) methods such as fuzzy logic \cite{fuzzy} and artificial neural networks \cite{NeuralDriverAgents}.

 An important requirement for our modeling framework is being efficient enough to be integrated in high-fidelity simulators.
 Neural network and AI methodologies are known for their high data requirements \cite{LCpdReview} and computational cost, which may not be suitable for simulated traffic.
 They are also prone to over-fitting \cite{CompModels}.
 These methodologies, along with machine learning approaches like generative and discriminative models, also have a reduced interpretability for simulation results analysis.
 Looking at less complex modeling approaches, simple rule-based models can lack generalizability to situations not considered during development.
 While not as interpretable as Gipps-type models, game-theoretic models follow an understandable logic, require fewer computational resources than AI methods, and are a popular choice for modeling stochastic, human-like behavior.
 Therefore, game-theoretic methods are the most favorable modeling category for our goals in this work.